Weather Instruments

 A WIND SOCK is a conical textile tube, which resembles a giant sock, designed to indicate wind direction and relative wind speed.

-indicate atmospheric conditions above a large portion of the Earth’s surface.
+WEATHER MAPS indicate atmospheric conditions above a large portion of the Earth’s surface.
 Meteorologists use weather maps to forecast the weather.

 A HYGROMETER measures the water vapor content of air or the humidity.